telerik/kendo-ui-core/docs/controls/editors/datepicker/how-to/hide-button-with-css.md

 ---
 title: Hide the Deafult Button
-page_title: Hide the Deafult Button | Kendo UI DatePicker Widget
+page_title: Hide the Deafult Button | Kendo UI DatePicker
 description: "Learn how to hide the default widget button in the Kendo UI DatePicker."
 slug: howto_hide_default_button_datepicker
 ---